CodeStix/typed-rest-generator/README.md

 Options:
   -V, --version       output the version number
-  -i --input <file>   The input .ts file.
+  -i --input <file>   The .ts file containing request/response types.
   -o --output <file>  The destination file to generate.
-Will be overwritten. (default: "generatedClient.ts") -w --watch          Watch the input file for changes.
+Will be overwritten. (default: "") -w --watch          Watch the input file for changes.
+  -n --namespace      Look for route types in `Routes` namespaces.
   -h, --help          display help for command
 ```